vijaydeep93/vats/README.md

 # nvats

 ## Introduction
 This project aims to provide a platform and framework for various command line tools.
-The platform framework will provide simple APIs for the platform to execute some task such as communication with both users and OSes, Automating APIs on OS level etc.
+The framework will provide simple APIs for the platform to execute some task such as communication with both users and OSes, Automating APIs on OS level etc.

 ### Goals
 The main goals for this projects are as follows: